Make Simple Ponds or Miniature Water Features

-Coloring the Base of a Pool or Stream to Create the Effect of Deeper Water
+Coloring to Create the Effect of Deeper Water

 If you want to avoid using poured resins or plastics for 'water' effects this is where you begin to build a layered pool with an acrylic sheet water surface.
 Cut your acrylic sheet so that it extends roughly 1/4 inch beyond the edges of your pool bed on all sides.